ongbt/ETL/README.md

     output_column: "Address City ZipCode"
 ```
 ---
-### filter
+### drop
-This function filters the table to include only the specified columns.
+This function drop columns from the table.

 #### Syntax:
 ```
-- filter:
+- drop:
     columns: [<column>, <column>, ...]
 ```
 #### Parameters:
-- columns: list - The list of column names to include in the filtered DataFrame.
+- columns: list - The list of column names to be dropped.

 #### Example:
 ```
-- filter:
+- drop:
     columns: [Age, Name]
 ```